theawesomecoder61/Blacksmith/README.md

 ----

 # Update regarding the repo
 I will no longer be updating the repo with the source code of 1.7 and later.
-This is now a donation perk.
+Access to the source code is now a donation perk.
 I have migrated away from GitHub due to the amount of effort and time I have put into development.
 Sorry guys.

-However, the changelog and Releases page will still be updated.
+However, the readme, changelog, and Releases page will still be updated.
 The repo will stay online and will not be deleted.

 ----